nunofachada/simoututils/README.md

 s100v1 = stats_gather('100v1', [datafolder1 '/v1'], 'stats100v1r*.txt', 6, 1000);
 ```

-The 4th parameter, 6, corresponds to the number of outputs of the PPHPC model.
+The fourth parameter, 6, corresponds to the number of outputs of the PPHPC
-Instead of the number of outputs, the function alternatively accepts a cell
+model.
+Instead of the number of outputs, the function alternatively accepts a
-array of strings containing the output names, which can be useful for tables and
+cell array of strings containing the output names, which can be useful for
-figures.
-The 5th and last parameter, 1000 , corresponds to the iteration after
+tables and figures.
+The fifth and last parameter, 1000 , corresponds to the
-which the outputs are in steady-state.
-The [stats_gather] function returns a
+iteration after which the outputs are in steady-state.
+The [stats_gather]
-_struct_ with several fields, of which the following are important to this
+function returns a _struct_ with several fields, of which the following are
-discussion:
+important to this discussion:

 * `name` contains the name with which the data was tagged, '100v1' in this case;
 * `outputs` is a cell array containing the output names (which default to 'o1',